A group from a map and orbit equivalence: An action of on

-For the next result we consider the intervals of type (ii) of Lemma \ref{vertexInterval}.
-They are associated to the ``extreme points" of the compact ${\cal{C}}_{v_0}$ (see Figure \ref{Cv0}).
+For the next result we consider the intervals of type $(ii)$ of Lemma \ref{vertexInterval}.
+They are the ``extreme vertices" of ${\cal{C}}_{v_0}$ in Remark \ref{compact} (see Figure \ref{Cv0}).
 At level $k(j)$, around $z_j$, they are given by the intervals $I_{\tilde{v}_j}$ in (\ref{Ivtilde}).

-\begin{Prop} With the above definitions and notations the image, under $\varphi_j$, of the intervals $I_{\tilde{v}_m}$ of type (ii) associated to the vertices in $ {\cal{C}}_{v_0}$ are given by the following cases: \begin{enumerate}[noitemsep, leftmargin=15pt] \item[1)] $ \varphi_j ( I_{\tilde{v}_{_j}} ) \subset I_{\delta (j), \delta^2 (j), \dots, \delta^{k(j) - 1} ( j )}$ (resp. $ \varphi_j(I_{\tilde{v}_{_{\zeta(j)}}} )\subset I_{ \gamma (j) , \gamma^2 (j), \dots , \gamma ^{k(\zeta(j)) - 1} ( j )}$) and it intersects all sub intervals of level $k(j)$ (resp. $k(\zeta(j))$ ), except one.
+\begin{Prop} With the above definitions and notations the image, under $\varphi_j$, of the intervals $I_{\tilde{v}_m}$ of type {\it(ii)} associated to the vertices in $ {\cal{C}}_{v_0}$ are given by the following cases: \begin{enumerate}[noitemsep, leftmargin=15pt] \item[$1)$] $ \varphi_j ( I_{\tilde{v}_{_j}} ) \subset I_{\delta (j), \delta^2 (j), \dots, \delta^{k(j) - 1} ( j )}$ (resp. $ \varphi_j(I_{\tilde{v}_{_{\zeta(j)}}} )\subset I_{ \gamma (j) , \gamma^2 (j), \dots , \gamma ^{k(\zeta(j)) - 1} ( j )}$) and it intersects all sub intervals of level $k(j)$ (resp. $k(\zeta(j))$), except one.

-\item[2)] $\varphi_j ( I_{\tilde{v}_{_l}} ) = I_{\iota(j),\tilde{v}_{l}} ,$ with the notation (\ref{id-ver}) for $l \notin \{j, \zeta(j)\}.$ \end{enumerate} \end{Prop}
+\item[$2)$] $\varphi_j ( I_{\tilde{v}_{_l}} ) = I_{\tilde{v}_{\iota(j)},l} ,$ with the notation (\ref{id-ver}) for $l \notin \{j, \zeta(j)\}.$ \end{enumerate} \end{Prop}

-\begin{proof} 1) From the definition of the neighborhood $V_j$ in Lemma \ref{affin-diffeo}, we observe that the interval $I_{\tilde{v}_j}$ of (\ref{Ivtilde}) satisfies : $V_j = I_{\tilde{v}_j}$.
+\begin{proof} 1) From the definition of the neighborhood $V_j$ in Lemma \ref{affin-diffeo}, we observe that the interval $I_{\tilde{v}_j}$ of (\ref{Ivtilde}) satisfies: $V_j = I_{\tilde{v}_j}$.

 The generators $\varphi_j$ given by Theorem \ref{CP-relations}, together with Lemma \ref{diffeo-V} gives:

 \centerline{ $\varphi_j ( I_{\tilde{v}_j} ) \subset I_{\delta(j)} \setminus I_{\tilde{v}_{\delta(j)}}$.} From the construction of the neighborhood $V_j $ in Lemma \ref{affin-diffeo} we obtain:\\ $\Phi^m ( \varphi_j ( I_{\tilde{v}_j} ) ) \subset I_{{\delta}^{m+1} (j)}$ for all $m = 0, \dots, k(j) -2$, and thus : $\varphi_j ( I_{\tilde{v}_j} ) \subset I_{\delta (j), \delta^2 (j), \dots, \delta^{k(j) - 1} ( j )}$.